adonisjs/legacy-docs/3.0/setup.md

 ---
-title: First Steps
+title: Setup
-permalink: first-steps
+permalink: setup
-weight: 2
+weight: 0
 categories:
-- getting-started
+- first-steps
 ---

 This guide will walk you through the important parts of setting up a new project with Adonis.